Summer Fruit Cup

 Allegedly, he offered this gin-based drink containing a secret mixture of herbs and liqueurs, as a tonic and an aid to digestion, serving it in a small tankards.
 The gin based infusion became known as a “No. 1 Cup” (as opposed to No. 2,3, 4 or 5 which were different and made using a different base spirit), hence its subsequent name today.
 Pimm’s as a bottled brand only really began large-scale production in 1851 to keep up with sales to other bars.
 Fast forward a few decades, since the late 90’s it has been owned by Diageo, whose stewardship have furthered it into an iconic British tipple.

 Although it has gone through its ups and downs in the past 50 years, so ubiquitous and cheap is Pimm’s today, that it’s considered a basic staple of British supermarkets.
-For context – during the two weeks of Wimbledon this year, 177,135 glasses of Pimm’s were sold in within the grounds alone.

 Ironically as Sipsmith tried to break the monopoly and turn tides of branded deckchairs from Pimm’s red to Sipmsith yellow in a strange, life-sized game of drafts playing out in festival sites and foodie shows – Pimm’s have desperately been trying to revive sister editions to make a product that can be sold outside of summer.